What keeps marketers up at night?

 Picture this.
 You're running a successful eCommerce store.
 You've worked hard to figure out your eCommerce platform, organize your marketing, achieve decent levels of traffic, and engage your customers with inspirational, finely crafted newsletters.
 But your sales aren't reaching their full potential.
 Why?
 Because customers are dropping out before completing their purchase.

-By working with over 500 eCommerce websites across a wide range of industries, we’ve learnt a thing or two about creating cart and browse abandonment emails that convert.
-In this article, we’ll take a look at our top 10 favorite email examples and explain why they work.
-We’ll also cover how to set up your own abandonment emails and what to look for in an email abandonment solution.
+By working with over 500 eCommerce websites across a wide range of industries, we've learnt a thing or two about creating cart and browse abandonment emails that convert.
+In this article, we'll take a look at our top 10 favorite email examples and explain why they work.
+We'll also cover how to set up your own abandonment emails and what to look for in an email abandonment solution, so that you can also send browse abandonment emails and cart abandonment emails to your potential and existing customers.

 10 best practices for your cart and browse abandonment emails